 - Revisit legal structure.
 You may have started as a one-person business but your growth may cause you to change things.
 Perhaps you started as a Limited Liability Company (LLC) and now may need to become an S-Corp for tax benefits.
 Make sure you do research or consult with an attorney and accountant before making this decision.

 These are just some of the crucial things that should be included in your business plan.
 However, these points will help you determine if you can shape out a great business.

+Setting meaningful quarterly business goals is the first step to achieving them.
 If you start your year off by laying out these goals, then you will be on a great path to starting off a business.
 Remember, if you want to have a great year business-wise, then you will need to make sure that you start your year off on the right foot.
 So here’s to a great first quarter!

 This article was first published in February 2021 but has been updated and expanded.